victeo/victeo/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on front-end
+- 🔭 I’m currently working on Magento
-- 🌱 I’m currently learning React/next.js
+- 🌱 I’m currently learning Javascript
 - 📫 How to reach me: vic.teodoros@gmail.com

 <div>